 A third-party evaluation of academic records (transcripts) is required for all applicants who attended or completed their bachelor’s and/or master’s degree outside of the United States.
-Loyola University accepts evaluations from the following agencies: 1) World Education Services (WES) or 2) Educational Credential Evaluators (ECE).
+Loyola University New Orleans accepts evaluations from the following agencies: 1) World Education Services (WES) or 2) Educational Credential Evaluators (ECE).
 We require the course by course evaluation for both.
 More information on the transcript evaluation process and the evaluation application can be found at www.wes.org or www.ece.org

 Master of Business Administration

 In addition to the standard graduate requirements, MBA applicants must provide official GMAT or GRE test scores or submit a test score waiver request.